framps/raspiBackupDoc/en/src/introduction.md

 The donation is primarily used to buy consumables such as SD cards, adapters, cables etc., needed for development and testing.
-If the donations are sufficient, new hardware is also purchased in order to build the necessary hardware support into *raspiBackup* and to verify the correct functionality on the new hardware.
+If the donations are sufficient, new hardware is also purchased in order to add the necessary hardware support into *raspiBackup* and to verify the correct functionality on the new hardware.

 ## Acknowledgements